AriaHiro64/Arias-Templates-For-z64.me-ZZCONVERT/README.md

 OC - an oc I am doing for someone

-Sashed, vanilla oot but with a baldric from MM
+Sashed - vanilla oot but with a baldric from MM

+Majora Theme - Fierce Diety and young link from MM

+Zora Link - Zora link over adult link and a template mm compatible version

+Malon - Malon for the OoT Online project.